NL33/electron-git/znext.md

 --don't show "view saved versions" on main screen if don't have old versions.
 So, check if there is a git file in the directory before showing this.
 --if you have main window, then view old version window. and remove main window, can old version window still be there?
 --git doesn't track empty directories.
 So when view old versions the old files won't be there (worktree won't track them).
 Info here: https://stackoverflow.com/questions/7229885/what-are-the-differences-between-gitignore-and-gitkeep.
 Maybe just have to leave as is and provide explanation for now.
+--if open a project. and then off the app edit the project--like add a new folder or add a new doc, the version displayed in the electron app will be old. and can cause problems if you try to open a doc. fix. how does vs code do it?
+Simple solution--a refresh button, that reruns the function.
+--icons or some other way to tell folders from docs.